 - Brand resonance refers to the nature of the relationship that customers have with the brand and the extent to which customers feel that they are “in sync” with the brand.

-Resonance is characterized in terms of the intensity or depth of the psychological bond customers have with the brand, as well as the level of activity engendered by this loyalty.
+Resonance is characterised in terms of the intensity or depth of the psychological bond customers have with the brand, as well as the level of activity engendered by this loyalty.
 Examples of brands with high resonance include Harley-Davidson, Apple, and eBay.